dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/find.md

 You don’t need to specify when you’re looking in your working directory.
 Also, you can use wildcards as well, in specifying both a directory and a name.

-Note: There's no VM to deploy in this room.
+Note: There's no `VM` (Virtual Machine) to deploy in this room.
 You only need to enter the commands that would be used to find what the questions ask for.
-You can also test the commands on your own terminal (if you have access to a Unix or Unix-like system) to check the output of `find` with different options.
+You can also test the commands on your own terminal (if you have access to a `Unix` or `Unix-like` system) to check the output of `find` with different options.
 However, that's not necessary; this is a walkthrough, and everything you need to solve this room is in the tasks' description.

 On your terminal, execute the command:

 ```commandline
 touch file-1 file-2
 ```
-This command will create two files, named file-1 and file-2 respectively, in your current working directory.
+This command will create two files, named `file-1` and `file-2` respectively, in your current working directory.

 Now, execute: